wp-plugins/admin-menu-tree-page-view/readme.txt

 3. You can expand/collapse sub-pages.
 Keeps the meny compact, but gives you the option to instantly dig deep down the page hierarchy.

 == Changelog ==

+= 1.3 =
+- An ul that was opened because of a search did not get the minus-sign
+- New "popup" with actions when hovering a page.
+No more clicking to get to the actions.
+I really like it!

 = 1.2.1 =
 - The plus-sign/expand link now works at least three levels down in the tree